findas-pty-ltd/BYFN-simple/chaincode/README.md

 # Chaincode

-This folder will be joined to the CLI container
+This folder is mapped to the CLI container